Good Clinical Practice (GCP) in Australia

-Why Should You Complete ICH Good Clinical Practice (GCP) Training?
+Why Should You Complete the Good Clinical Practice (GCP) in Australia Course?

 “It was well laid out which made it easy to follow.
 It was good that it had the quizzes spaced out as this acted as a break type activity and meant I could really focus in on what I had just been reading and solidify that knowledge.”